Roy Callender: Early life and career

 Callender was born in Barbados to an academician couple.
 His interest in bodybuilding started by the age of 8 and after moving to England for studying law and from 1967, he began to compete, winning the title Mr Southeast Britain the same year.
 He became Mr. United Kingdom in 1968.
 After finishing second in the medium-height class in the NABBA Amateur Universe in 1967, 1969 and 1971, Callender moved to Canada where he won Mr. Canada contest.
 He retired from competitive bodybuilding afterwards and had a brief role in Dušan Makavejev's film Sweet Movie.

 Professional wrestling

-Callender started his professional wrestling career in 1974, making his ring debut against Killer Tim Brooks in Montreal.
-He was promoted with the gimmick "Mr. Universe" in his career and contracted to the promotion Stampede Wrestling, Callender retired by the end of the year 1976 at a match against Keith Hart in Calgary.
+Callender started his professional wrestling career in 1973.
+In 1974, he made his ring debut against Killer Tim Brooks in Montreal.
+He was promoted with the gimmick "Mr. Universe" in his career and contracted to the promotion Stampede Wrestling, Callender retired by the end of the year 1976 in a match against Keith Hart in Calgary.